-Pin name I/O type Description CS Chip Select .
+Table 1 Pin defi nitions Pin name I/O type Description CS Input Chip select .
 This active LOW input activates the device.
 When HIGH, the device enters low-power standby mode, ignores other inputs, and the output is tristated.
 When LOW, the device internally activates the SCK signal.
 A falling edge on CS must occur before every opcode.
-SCK Input Serial Clock .
+SCK Input Serial clock .
 All I/O activity is synchronized to the serial clock.
 Inputs are latched on the rising edge and outputs occur on the falling edge of the serial clock.
-The clock frequency may be any value between 0 and 50 MHz and may be interrupted at any time due to its synchronous behavior.
-SI ^[1] Serial Input .
+The clock frequency may be any value between 0 and 40 MHz and may be interrupted at any time due to its synchronous behavior.
+SI ^[2] Input Serial input .
 All data is input to the device on this pin.
 The pin is sampled on the rising edge of SCK and is ignored at other times.
 It should always be driven to a valid logic level to meet the power (I {DD}) specifications.
-SO ^[1] Output Serial Output.
+SO ^[2] Output Serial output.
 This is the data output pin.
 It is driven during a read and remains tristated at all other times.
 Data transitions are driven on the falling edge of the serial clock SCK.
-WP Input Write Protect.
-This Active LOW pin prevents write operation to the Status Register when WPEN bit in the Status Register is set to '1'.
-This is critical because other write protection features are controlled through the Status Register.
-A complete explanation of write protection is provided in " Status Register " on page 12 and " Write protection " on page 13.
+WP Input Write protect.
+This active LOW pin prevents write operation to the status register when WPEN bit in the status register is set to '1'.
+This is critical because other write protection features are controlled through the status register.
+A complete explanation of write protection is provided in Table 3 and Table 6 .
 This pin must be tied to V {DD} if not used.
-DNU Do Not Use Do Not Use Do Not Use.
-Either leave this pin floating (not connected on the board) or tie to V D V{SS} Power Supply Ground for the device.
+DNU Do not use Do not use.
+Either leave this pin floating (not connected on the board) or tie to V {DD} .
+V {SS} Power supply Ground for the device.
 Must be connected to the ground of the system.
-V{DD} i ower supply Power supply input to the device.
-NC NC No Connect.
-Die pads are not connected to the package pin.
+V {DD} Power supply Power supply input to the device.

-1. SI may be connected to SO for a single pin data interface.
+Note 2.
+SI may be connected to SO for a single pin data interface.